Where has the Sunshine vitamin gone?

 Dietary sources of Vitamin D

-Some fish, fish liver oils, liver & egg yolks.
-Some foods are also fortified with Vitamin D such as cereals & dairy, but not all so read the label to check.
-It is difficult to get enough Vitamin D to meet daily requirements from diet alone.
+Foods fortified with Vitamin D such as tofu, breakfast cereals and dairy, but not all so read the label.
+It is difficult to get enough Vitamin D to meet daily requirements from diet alone which is why a supplement is recommended.

-The British Nutrition Foundation have produced a free resource showing dietary sources of Vitamin D and a meal plan demonstrating how to meet your daily Vitamin D requirements https://www.nutrition.org.uk
+The British Nutrition Foundation have produced a free resource showing dietary sources of Vitamin D and a meal plan demonstrating how to meet your daily Vitamin D requirements.

 For more information contact Mandy